 Outgoing and Kind Locals

-As I’ve said earlier, Tri-Valley’s locals are super sweet and wonderful to tourists, especially those of us who travel alone.
+As I’ve said earlier, the Tri-Valley’s locals are super sweet and wonderful to tourists, especially those of us who travel alone.

 On my own trip, I had pleasant conversations at the Museum on Main, at World of Beer, in the parks, at Tao House, inside coffee shops, and more!
 It seemed that everyone wanted to talk.

 Without a doubt, solo travel feels lonely at times, especially when you see groups of friends and couples traveling together without a care in the world.
-The kind welcome that I received in Tri-Valley touched my heart, and I am sure you will experience the same kindness from strangers too.
+The kind welcome that I received in the Tri-Valley touched my heart, and I am sure you will experience the same kindness from strangers too.

 Remarkable History on Every Corner

-History buffs will love taking a solo trip to Tri-Valley.
+History buffs will love taking a solo trip to the Tri-Valley.
 I was seriously surprised in the best possible way when I learned just how much locals care about sharing their local history with visitors.
-I feel like I learned more in my brief time in Tri-Valley than I did any of my history classes in high school.
+I feel like I learned more in my brief time in the Tri-Valley than I did any of my history classes in high school.